Youth Services

 Emergency Shelter and Youth Program

-The Everychild Foundation Emergency Shelter and Youth Program is open to any runaway, homeless, or at-risk teen (ages 10-17) who agrees to abide by the shelter guidelines and participates in the program.
+The Emergency Shelter and Youth Program is open to runaway and homeless children and youth (ages 10-17).
 The program is set up to help youth deal with personal issues, such as anger or drug use.
 We also make clear the dangers of street living.
 All of this is done to help direct youth toward positive and productive life paths.

-A comprehensive scope of services is provided by the program and range from the basics of food and clothing to the more complex like individual and group counseling, medical services, legal help and long-term safety plans.
-After a participant graduate from the program, our goal is to make sure that the youth exit into safe, long-term housing, whether that is reunification with their parents or another appropriate arrangement.
+A comprehensive scope of services is provided by the program and range from food and clothing to individual and group counseling, medical referrals, and long-term safety plans.
+After a participant graduates from the program, our goal is to make sure that the youth exit into safe, long-term housing, whether that is reunification with their parents or another appropriate arrangement.
 A six-month aftercare follow-up period is also in place so that staff can stay in touch to provide whatever support the teen might need to stay on track.

 The program is completely voluntary and youth typically have an excellent experience in the program due to the goal-oriented, supportive environment.
 If you or someone you know requires safe shelter, please call one of our hotline numbers above to connect.